KavanMehta117/REAL-TIME-TRAFFIC-MANAGEMENT-SYSTEM-USING-RFID-AND-RASPBERRY-PI/README.md

 We have also used multithreading for storing the values from the readers simultaneously.

 Please read the final report for getting a clear understanding

+Note: The python codes and report are just for reference only.Kindly dont use the same code and report as there are copyright claims.